 Many hospitals have the following policies:

 Any individual, at least 18 year of age, interested in providing patient-centered services and employable as an unlicensed assistive personnel working in an acute care setting, should attend.

 Cost of Program

-Some degree and certificate programs offered by the college require students to obtain clinical experience as part of their course work.
-Hospitals and facilities may mandate that a criminal background check and/or drug screening check be conducted prior to placement in a clinical setting and as part of an employer’s screening process.
-Students not passing these checks may be prohibited from participating in the clinical experience thus rendering the student ineligible to satisfactorily meet the course/program requirements, and/or ineligible for hire.
+Some degree and certificate programs offered by the college require students to obtain community health service learning experience as part of their course work.
+Hospitals and health facilities may mandate that a criminal background check and/or drug screening check be conducted prior to placement in a clinical setting and as part of an employer’s screening process.
+Students not passing these checks may be prohibited from participating in the community health service learning experience thus rendering the student ineligible to satisfactorily meet the course/program requirements, and/or ineligible for hire.

 Download the fact sheet and intake checklist to learn more about this program and prepare for upcoming classes.

 Call the Healthcare Workforce Training Hotline at 314-539-5900 to hear announcements about program information.
 If you would like to talk with a program representative about the details of a program, please apply now and attend an information session.